Cavity-induced multispin interactions and phase transitions in ultracold Fermi gases: Phase transitions.

-We remark that as in the scattering channel of Hamiltonian (\ref{eq:h-int2-in-lattice}) involves all the three spins, the order parameter indeed describes the density of spins.
-Hence the order parameter $M$ is composed of two terms: (i) The first term $m_{1,2}$ represents the uniform spin polarization in the $x$-$y$ plane of the spin space.
-For our three-spin system, $m_{1,2}$ captures the net magnetization of the spin-1 model. (ii) The second term $\delta_{1,2}$ indicates the modulations of the spin polarizations.
+It reveals that the order parameters $m_{1,2}$ and $\delta_{1,2}$ indeed characterize the density of spins on each site.
+Specifically, the first term $m_{1,2}$ represents the uniform spin polarization in the $x$-$y$ plane of the spin space.
+For our three-component system, $m_{1,2}$ captures the net magnetization of the spin-1 model.
+The second term $\delta_{1,2}$ indicates the modulations of the spin polarizations, correspondingly.
 Here we consider the simplest case, i.e. the spatially alternating pattern.
 The formula $(-1)^{j}$ in Eq.(\ref{eq:order-parameter-spin}) equals to $(-1)^{j_x}\cdot (-1)^{j_y}\cdot (-1)^{j_z}$ with $j_{\nu=x,y,z}$ denoting the site index projected along the $\nu$ direction.
-When $\delta_{1,2}\neq 0$, it gives rise to SDW, a periodic modulation of spin density that breaks translational symmetry in the spin space.
+When $\delta_{1,2}\neq 0$, it gives rise to SDW, a periodic modulation of spin density that breaks translational symmetry in the real space.
+We note that whereas the spin-1/2 model is known to exhibit the SDW order \cite{Masalaeva2021Feb-spin-half-sdw}, here we treat the higher-spin generalization.
+Moreover, although the definitions of Eqs.(\ref{eq:order-parameter-superfluid}) and (\ref{eq:order-parameter-spin}) is based on the approximation that is the globally uniform, allowing local order parameters only produces spatial modulations near the lattice boundaries without modifying the bulk phase diagram at the mean-field level.